xiuyi007/Android_learning/README.md

 # Android_learning
-record my learning progress in Android
+record my learning progress in Android, just some basic using.